Table of Contents:

 But Zechariah didn’t believe the angel, so he became dumb until his wife Elizabeth gave birth to their son John.

-First prophesy ends over 400 years of prophetic silence
+The first prophesy ends over 400 years of prophetic silence.

-John the Baptist’s father, Zechariah, started speaking at John’s circumcision (after being mute for 9 months):
+John the Baptist’s father, Zechariah, started speaking at John’s circumcision, after being mute for nine months:

 His father Zechariah was filled with the Holy Spirit and prophesied: